-It’s the most wonderful time of the year—time for the holiday horror movies of your nightmares.
+It’s the most wonderful time of year—time for the Christmas horror movies of your nightmares.
 These holiday-themed flicks are sure to terrify while satisfying your Santa Claus needs.
 There's nothing like the 12 days of Christmas horror—with our list you have plenty!
 Terrifying snowmen, killer Santas, and more await your viewing pleasure.

 Although the 2006 remake of Black Christmas is surprisingly worthwhile, the 1974 original is the king of Christmas slashers.
 When a sorority begins receiving threatening calls during a Christmas party, some of the girls brush off the scare.
 A precedent of Halloween—and a clear influence on John Carpenter's groundbreaking slasher film—the film follows an escaped maniac that returns to his home to find a sorority in its place.
 The unidentified caller elevates his tactics, and all too soon bodies begin to pile up.
 There's nothing like being home for the holidays.

 Silent Night, Deadly Night

 When young Billy sees his parents’ murder on Christmas Eve, it traumatizes him for life.
 Raised by nuns, he's abused by the Mother Superior, but that's not what pushes him over the limit.
 His employment in a department store during Christmastime ultimately triggers Billy's PTSD; it leads Billy to start dressing as Santa Claus while murdering scads of people around town.
 After his time in retail, Billy's seen some horrors, and now he can decide who needs to be punished—including misbehaving kids.
 This flick has a deserved cult following.
 So ... have you been naughty or nice?

 This terrifying stalker movie takes place on Christmas Eve but it's not all Christmas lights and eggnog.
 Angela is a beautiful, young businesswoman working in downtown Manhattan.
 She is imprisoned in the parking garage by obsessive loner Thomas.
 The psychotic security guard has been secretly stalking Angela, and has finally unleashed a dangerous game of cat-and-mouse.
-Don’t watch this if you ever want to listen to Elvis’s “Blue Christmas” with any pleasant feelings again.
+Don’t watch this if you ever want to listen to Elvis’ “Blue Christmas” with any pleasant feelings whatsoever.

 Related: 4 Eerie Olde Holiday Ghost Stories